 The Wrap Up

 I must say the SIVGA Phoenix is quite an accomplished headphone, especially at its current price of $255.
 If you can deal with the pads’ shallowness, you will be rewarded with some great sound.
 I really dig the wide soundstage, natural midrange, and punchy bass.
 They also look outstanding.
-I highly recommend for those looking for an affordable audiophile headphone.
+For a purchase price around $250, I can recommend it as an affordable audiophile option.
+But if they cost any more than that, I would say save for the Hifiman Sundara.

 As an Amazon Associate, Hifitrends.com may earn from qualifying purchases via links placed throughout the site…this helps us keep the website going!
 Thanks in advance for your help!
 Prices are subject to change at any time.